cjlennon-dev/cjlennon/README.md

 A common infrastructure is required to enable collaberation between module authors.
 Of course some of the patterns documented here may help you if you don't use AWS.

-#  B.  Patterns recommended for collaberation
+#  B.  Recommended Patterns

 ## nodejs

 The primary reason you would use nodejs can be summed up in three letters [npm](https://www.npmjs.com).
-The wealth of functionality is simply too powerful not to take advangate of
+The wealth of functionality found in this vast collection is simply too powerful to ignore

 ## Pattern: responding to problems